UM-Driverless/Deteccion_conos/README.md

 - ZED Camera Installation
     1. Download the SDK according to desired CUDA version and system (Ubuntu, Nvidia jetson xavier jetpack, ...) https://www.stereolabs.com/developers/release/
-    2. Activate the conda environment (To be safe.
-Keep the ZED's Python API inside the environment)
+    2. Add permits:
         ```bash
-        conda activate formula
-        ```
-    3. Add permits:
-        ```bash
         sudo chmod 777 {FILENAME}
         ```
-    4. Run it without sudo (You can copy the file and Ctrl+Shift+V into the terminal.
+    3. Run it without sudo (You can copy the file and Ctrl+Shift+V into the terminal.
 Don't know why tab doesn't complete the filename):
         ```bash
         sh {FILENAME}.run
         ```
-    5. By default accept to install cuda, static version of SDK, AI module, samples and **Python API**.
+    4. By default accept to install cuda, static version of SDK, AI module, samples and **Python API**.
 Diagnostic not required.
-    6. Now it should be installed in the deault installation path: `/usr/local/zed`
+    5. Now it should be installed in the deault installation path: `/usr/local/zed`
-    7. To get the Python API (Otherwise pyzed won't be installed and will throw an error):
+    6. To get the Python API (Otherwise pyzed won't be installed and will throw an error):
         ```bash
         python3 /usr/local/zed/get_python_api.py
         ```